 Arty Farty ★ 4.3

 Arty Farty in Tokyo's Shinjuku Ni-chome is the long-running 2F dance bar and its sister Annex.
-Mixed crowd, pop and house DJ sets nightly, the dance floor of the strip.
+Mixed crowd, pop and house DJ sets nightly, the dance floor.

 Tip: Free entry, drinks 700-1,000 yen.
 Dance side and bar side connect through the building; pace yourself, no last orders until close.